MitziYolotzin/project-react-api/README.md

 - GraphQL
 - Bulma CSS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Scripts for check this version App

 In the project directory, you can run: